aridjayarecipes/cutesrecipes.web.app/content/post/2317-step-by-step-guide-to-make-perfect-cake-with-nuts-and-prunes.md

 recipeinstructions:
 - "Beat well eggs with sugar and cinnamon."
 - "Put in coffee and beat until dissolved."
-- "Coarse nuts, cut prunes and put all into the egg&#39;s mass.
+- "Coarse nuts, cut prunes and put all into the egg's mass.
 Mix well."
 - "Add flour and baking powder.
 Knead the soft dough thick."
 - "Cover buttom of the form with oiled paper.
 Put your dough and bake 15-20 minutes at 200-220 C."
 - "Cool, cut and eat.
 Good with doppio."